 As the baby grows, the uterus feels hard and tight.
 If you are fat, you may feel this tightening much later during the pregnancy, than a skinny woman.
 You’ll experience that the stomach tightens at irregular intervals, and you may feel them as cramps / contractions.
 The increasing weight stretches the skin and Braxton Hicks contractions or false labor may also set in.

 - Stomach Tightening during Early Pregnancy: In early pregnancy, the stretching of ligaments causes the tightening.
+Alongside, consuming very large meals, constipation, and flatulence are important causes for abdominal tightening.

 Common Causes Of Tight Stomach During Pregnancy